 The auger can be adjusted to move from 48” to 57”, so cutting through 15” of ice in a minute is no problem.

 Best Electric Ice Fishing Auger: K-Drill Electric Ice Auger System

 The electric auger movement hasn’t yet swept completely across the nation; experienced ice-angers are a bit skeptical still.
-But ANGLR Expert, Abby Olson was introduced to her cousin’s K-Drill Ice Auger System last winter, and she fell in love with with its ease of use and lightweight design.
+But ANGLR Expert, Abby Olson was introduced to her cousin’s K-Drill Ice Auger System last winter, and she fell in love with its ease of use and lightweight design.
 It’s been designed specifically for modern high-powered, brushless, handheld cordless electric drills, making it a very lightweight system.